 If your washer is in an out-of-the-way location, leaving the front-loading door open is not a problem.
 But in our coach, the washer and dryer are in the center of the coach and it is not convenient to leave the cabinet and the washer door open all the time.

 We need to remember to leave it open at night to air out.
 If the washer was in the back (in the bathroom), it would not even be an issue.

-The pros of RV washers and dryers
+And now, the pros of RV washers and dryers

 The advantages of having an RV washer and dryer, on the other hand, are numerous.
 We’ve stayed in parks that had all the hook-ups in our site, but no camp laundry, so having the ability to do the laundry in our motorhome saved us from unnecessary trips to local laundromats.

 Also during this recent pandemic, we’ve stayed in numerous parks that kept their laundry facilities closed for safety reasons, so in both of those instances, having a washer and dryer in our motorhome saved us from having to drive into the nearest town to find an open public facility.
 At one campground in Northern California, that “nearest town” was over 40 miles away.

 If you have water, power, and sewer in your site, you can easily wash and dry a couple of loads of laundry while multitasking.
 Since we work from our motorhome, we appreciate this time-saving aspect of the onboard laundry equipment.